-Rehabilitator of elite athletes for FIFA and Arsenal Academy, and owner of business OneLife Performance, Sports Therapy BSc (Hons) alumna Sharon Heidaripour discusses why she chose London Met for her degree.
+Rehabilitator of elite athletes for FIFA and Arsenal Academy, Sports Therapy BSc (Hons) alumna Sharon Heidaripour discusses why she chose London Met for her degree.

 Sharon’s career path started when she secured a placement as a sports therapist at Chelsea Football Club (FC) Academy (Boys U9 to U16) while she was studying towards her Sports Therapy degree at London Metropolitan University.
 She was with the Academy for four seasons, providing injury treatments and functional rehabilitation to the team and first aid cover on match days.
 Since then, she has been working at the Arsenal FC Academy (Boys U9 to U11) providing effective Sports Therapy to support upcoming talented footballers towards building a successful career.

 Sharon has also been working as the main tournament therapist for the Fédération Internationale de Football Association (FIFA) female referees.
 This role is mainly focused on injury prevention and promoting recovery whilst at tournaments, but also involves the management and treatment of injuries.
 So far, she has worked at numerous major sporting events with the FIFA female referees, including the London Olympics (2012), U17 Women’s World Cup in Costa Rica (2014), U20 Women’s World Cup in Canada (2014), Women’s World Cup in Canada (2015), as well as tournaments for the Algarve Cup (2013 and 2015) and a seminar event in Zurich (2015).
 Sharon has recently been selected to work as the main therapist for referees at the Under 17s Football World Cup in Jordan.

 Sharon, you’ve been working non-stop since you graduated from London Met – tell us what you’ve been up to…